puppetlabs/best-practices/puppet-code-abstraction-profiles.md

 ## Expectations

-All new customers to Puppet should implement Profiles to be aligned with current Puppet best practices.
-Existing Puppet customers will find benefit in switching to a Profile-based implementation, however the migration to Profiles must ensure consistency to eliminate enforcement gaps.
+All new users to Puppet should implement Profiles to be aligned with current Puppet best practices.
+Existing Puppet users will find benefit in switching to a Profile-based implementation, however the migration to Profiles must ensure consistency to eliminate enforcement gaps.